-Chinese project Wanchain, with the ambition of linking various digital assets through its cross-chain mechanism, has revealed that their new blockchain accelerator and incubator, WANLab, has admitted its first class of ICO projects.
+Wanchain, the Austin-based project with roots in China, is driven by the ambition to link various digital assets through its cross-chain mechanism.
+They have revealed that their new blockchain accelerator and incubator, WANLab, has admitted its first class of ICO projects.

 Wanchain is a distributed ledger technology that aims to serve as the backbone for cross-chain interactions in the digital finance space.
 They believe that the cross-chain smart contracts served on the Wanchain blockchain will power the transition into a truly digital economy.

 At the World Blockchain Forum in Dubai, Wanchain shared that six projects that will receive support from WANLab, including funding, legal and marketing support, and mentorship and guidance.
 These projects are Abacus, AllSpark, CryptoCurve, Freedium, GameBank, and UTour, .

 The WANLab announcement is yet another sign of the growing desire to help blockchain projects accelerate from ICO to growth stage to implementation, with other incubators by Dragonchain and Waves also operating in the space.

 By supporting and mentoring the startups behind quality blockchain applications, Wanchain is seeding quality products into a blockchain industry plagued by hype and half-baked apps.

 — President of Wanchain, Dustin Byington

 Like startup accelerators, blockchain equivalents discover teams with ideas worth implementing, and provide them with the space and resources they need to flourish unfettered by external constraints such as marketing and PR.

 The close collaboration with blockchain incubators also serves as an important check on projects, something the unregulated cryptocurrency market is in dire need of – as Vietnamese investors have painfully come to learn.